Welcome to Week 2 of Your Detox Plan! In case you missed Week 1, you can read it here.

 1 - Eliminate coffee, alcohol, sugar, dairy, meat and gluten

-The body's ability to detox can be hindered with poor quality food choices (e.g. too much refined sugar, artificial sweeteners and process foods), consuming inadequate fresh fruits and vegetables (plant fibre and nutrients), food sensitivities that can cause bloating and poor digestion (gluten, wheat and lactose).
+The body's ability to detox can be hindered with poor quality food choices (e.g. too much refined sugar, artificial sweeteners and frequent consumption of heavily processed foods), food sensitivities that can cause bloating and poor digestion (gluten, wheat and lactose) and consuming inadequate fresh fruits and vegetables (lack of plant fibre and nutrients).

 2 - Enjoy a raw juice or green smoothie every day

 The fibre in green smoothies helps to support elimination, promoting healthy gut function and peristalsis.
 A diet high in fibre has also has been shown to help regulate blood sugars, reduce cholesterol and promote satiety – i.e. keeps you feeling full for longer.
-A green smoothie is also a wonderful way of incorporating leafy greens and antioxidants into your everyday eating plan.
+A green smoothie is also a wonderful way of incorporating leafy greens and antioxidants into your day.

-I also like to enjoy a fresh raw vegetable juice as a way of increasing my antioxidant intake and are kind to the digestive system.
-If you find juices too strong, just dilute them with a little filtered water.
+I also like to enjoy a fresh raw vegetable juice as a way of increasing my antioxidant intake in a form which is kind to the digestive system.
+If you find vegetable juices too strong, just dilute them with a little filtered water.

 3 - Incorporate adequate protein to support detoxification

-Protein is essential as your body requirers adequate amino acids for the construction of enzymes and other molecules integral to the detoxification pathways.
-Without supplementation the body catabolises its own lean tissue to source the amino acids necessary for this function.
+Sufficient protein intake is essential as your body requirers adequate amino acids for the construction of enzymes and other molecules integral to the detoxification pathways.
+Without sufficient protein the body can catabolise its own lean tissue to source the amino acids necessary for this function.
 If you've already made a conscious effort to make sure you're getting protein on Week 1 of your detox - that's great!
 Otherwise, I can't stress enough that most detox diets are generally low in protein sources, so clean + natural protein shakes are a great addition to this plan.

-Good sources of plant based protein include almonds, pumpkin seed, sunflower seed, fermented tempeh, quinoa, nut butters, Organic Pea Protein.
+Good sources of plant based protein include almonds, pumpkin seeds, sunflower seeds, fermented tempeh, quinoa, nut butter and Organic Pea Protein.
 Make a protein rich breakfast smoothie by blending 1 cup water, 1 tablespoon Healthy Chef Protein, 1/2 cup frozen organic blueberries, 1 tablespoon almond butter or tahini and 1/4 avocado or banana.

 4 - Include antimicrobials and anti-inflammatory foods into your diet